rbind/njtierney.com/content/consulting.md

 - **R Package Development**: Create user-centred tools following [rOpenSci Standards](https://ropensci.org/software-review/).
 I have been teaching how to develop R packages since 2016.
 See my course, ["R package essentials"](https://rpkgess.njtierney.com/).

 - **Research Software Engineering**: I combine my understanding of research  with programming skills to translate methods into software.
-For example, [conmat](https://github.com/idem-lab/conmat) for use in infectious disease modelling, and [geotargets](https://github.com/njtierney/geotargets) for geospatial pipelines, (developed alongside collaborators [Eric Scott](https://ericrscott.com/), and [Andrew Gene Brown](https://humus.rocks/)).
+For example, [conmat](https://github.com/idem-lab/conmat) for use in infectious disease modelling, and [geotargets](https://github.com/njtierney/geotargets) for geospatial pipelines.
+Notably, `geotargets` was only made possible by collaborators [Eric Scott](https://ericrscott.com/), and [Andrew Gene Brown](https://humus.rocks/).

 - **Code Review & Optimisation**: Applying principles refined through years of collaborative development and maintenance of free and open-source statistical software.
 I can help make your code faster to run, and easier to read and maintain.